HH428/N-psr-game/README.md

 ** This Round Ends **
 ```

-You may chage player's strategy in the code by you self.
+You may change player's strategy in the code by yourself.

 \- QH